Pitch Perfect 3

-Principal photography on the film began in January 2017 in Atlanta, Georgia, and ended in April 2017.
-The film was released in the United States on December 22, 2017, and received mixed to unfavorable reviews from critics, who deemed it inferior to its predecessors, but ultimately grossed $185 million worldwide against its $45 million budget.
-It became the second-highest grossing musical comedy film of all time, behind its predecessor.
+Principal photography for Pitch Perfect 3 began in January 2017 in Atlanta, Georgia, and ended that April.
+The film was released in the United States by Universal Pictures on December 22, 2017, and received mixed reviews from critics, who deemed it inferior to its predecessors.
+Nevertheless, it grossed $185 million worldwide against its $45 million budget.
+It became the second-highest grossing musical comedy film of all time, behind Pitch Perfect 2.

 Plot

-Three years after the events of the second film, the original Bellas have graduated from Barden University, but they all hate their jobs.
+Three years after the events of the second film, the Bellas have graduated from Barden University, but they all hate their jobs.
 Beca and Amy, whose respective relationships with Jesse and Bumper ended some time during the three years, are now roommates along with Chloe in New York City.

-They are invited alongside the remaining original Bellas by Emily, now a senior and leader of the current Barden Bellas, to an event under the impression they will be performing, only to discover they are merely guests.
+They are invited alongside the remaining Bellas by Emily, now a senior and leader of the current Barden Bellas, to an event under the impression they will be performing, only to discover they are merely guests.
 Disappointed, they reconvene at a bar and express how much they miss performing with each other.

 Aubrey convinces the group to join a USO tour headlined by DJ Khaled, hoping her father will finally watch her perform.
 As Stacie is eight months pregnant and unable to tour, Emily takes her place.

 The Bellas land at a base in Rota, Spain, greeted by liaison soldiers Chicago and Zeke.
 They also meet the other three bands on the tour, which use musical instruments, making the Bellas feel out of place.
 Chloe begins to fall for Chicago.

 Fat Amy learns that Fergus, her estranged father (who is also a ruthless international crime lord), has found her at their hotel.
 The Bellas are invited to a party at DJ Khaled's suite, where Beca develops a friendship with DJ Khaled's music producer, Theo, who is impressed when she easily produces a mix of her singing on Khaled's editing equipment.

 Moments later, the party is thrown into chaos when Aubrey accidentally starts a fire.
 Meanwhile, Amy sneaks off to a poker tournament, which is revealed to be a ruse by Fergus in order to get back into Amy's life, which she agrees to after believing he has changed.

 While the Bellas are recovering from ruining DJ Khaled's party, Stacie calls to inform them that she has given birth to a girl, whom she has named Bella.
 The news inspires the group to continue performing, and their shows go down very well with the troops.